Musqueam First Nation: Flag

 Musqueam students Grace Point (left) and Brett Sparrow (right) raise the Musqueam flag at UBC's Point Grey campus, February 25, 2019.

 The Musqueam flag was designed by Musqueam artist Susan Point, who also helped design the flag of Nunavut.
 The design of the flag is a white Canadian pale on a teal field, with an arrowhead in the centre depicting a salmon leaping above a net.

 The flag was permanently raised at UBC's Point Grey campus during a public ceremony on February 25, 2019.
 The act was meant to symbolize the university's commitment to furthering their partnership with the Musqueam people, as the Vancouver campus is located on unceded Musqueam territory.
 Musqueam students Grace Point and Brett Sparrow were invited to raise the flag.
 Musqueam chief Wayne Sparrow and then UBC president Santa Ono were in attendance.

+Economic Development

+Economic development of Musqueam lands is completed by the Musqueam Capital Corporation.
+The corporation also manages multiple real estate holdings throughout the lower mainland which are owned by the nation.

+In October 2025, the Musqueam Nation agreed to partner with the Snuneymuxw First Nation in the latter's purchase of the River Rock Casino.
+The Musqueam Nation was in talks to acquire the River Rock Casino prior to the acquisition by the Snuneymuxw First Nation.

+The Musqueam Capital Corporation also participates in business partnerships with other companies, such as with local developer Townline to construct the redevelopment of the Vancouver Alpen Club.